Logan (film): Marketing

 In April 2016, Fox decided not to showcase its upcoming movie releases, including Logan, at Hall H at San Diego Comic-Con, as the studio felt it could not prevent the piracy of custom trailers and exclusive footage routinely screened for fans in attendance.

 On October 20, 2016, 20th Century Fox released a 90-second teaser trailer to promote Logan, following a six-second sneak peek the prior day.
 Later that day, 20th Century Fox released an international red band version of the trailer, featuring slightly more graphic violence than the original.
-Empire Magazine chose the trailer as the best trailer of the year.
+Empire chose the trailer as the best trailer of the year.
 The Hollywood Reporter's Aaron Couch praised the trailer, and stated, "If Logan delivers on the promise of this trailer, it will be a true rarity in modern superhero movie making."
 James Dyer of Empire heralded the trailer and its director, James Mangold, by stating: "We've had a veritable feast of great trailers ... from John Wick to Rogue One, Assassin's Creed and A Cure for Wellness.
 But none ..., no matter how impressive, have been quite so artfully constructed as this glorious first look at [Mangold]'s Logan."
 Forrest Wickman of Slate called the trailer "surprisingly mournful".

 Home media

-Logan was made available on Blu-ray, DVD, and 4K on May 23, 2017, and was released on Digital HD on May 16, 2017.
-The film became available to stream on Disney+ on July 22, 2022 alongside Deadpool and Deadpool 2.
+Logan was released on Blu-ray, DVD, and 4K on May 23, 2017, and was released on Digital HD on May 16, 2017.
+The film became available to stream on Disney+ on July 22, 2022, alongside Deadpool and Deadpool 2.